Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

-Aaronson and Arkhipov introduced {\sf B{ OSON}S{ AMPLING}}~\cite{boson}, a sampling problem according to a probability distribution of $n$ bosons scattered by linear optical unitary operations.
+Aaronson and Arkhipov introduced {\sf B{ OSON}S{ AMPLING}}~\cite{boson}, a sampling problem according to the probability distribution of $n$ bosons scattered by linear optical unitary operations.
 The probability distribution is given by the permanent of a complex matrix, which is determined by the linear optical unitary operations.
-Calculation of the permanent of complex matrices is known to be \#{\sf P}-hard~\cite{Valiant}.
-Since a polynomial-time machine with an oracle for \#{\sf P} can solve all problems in the {\sf PH} according to Toda's theorem~\cite{Toda}, an exact classical simulation (in the strong sense~\cite{WeakSim,JozsaNest} meaning exact calculation of the probability distribution) of {\sf B{ OSON}S{ AMPLING}} is highly intractable in a classical computer.
-They showed under assumptions of plausible conjectures that if there exists an efficient classical approximation of {\sf B{ OSON}S{ AMPLING}} (classical simulation in the weak sense~\cite{WeakSim,JozsaNest} meaning sampling according the a given probability distribution), the {\sf PH} collapses at the third level, which unlikely occurs.
-This result brings a novel perspective on linear optical quantum computation and drives many researchers into the recent proof-of-principle experiments~\cite{BSex1,BSex2,BSex3,BSex4}.
+Calculation of the permanent of complex matrices is known to be \#{\sf P}-hard~\cite{Valiant,AaronsonLinear}.
+Since a polynomial-time machine with an oracle for \#{\sf P} can solve all problems in the {\sf PH} according to Toda's theorem~\cite{Toda}, an exact classical simulation (in the strong sense~\cite{WeakSim,JozsaNest} meaning a calculation of the probability distribution of the output) of {\sf B{ OSON}S{ AMPLING}} is highly intractable in a classical computer.
+They showed under assumptions of plausible conjectures that if there exists an efficient classical approximation of {\sf B{ OSON}S{ AMPLING}} (classical simulation in the weak sense~\cite{WeakSim,JozsaNest} meaning a sampling according the probability distribution of the output), the {\sf PH} collapses to the third level, which unlikely occurs.
+(The detailed notions of classical simulation are provided in Sec.~\ref{sec2}.)
+This result brings a novel perspective on linear optical quantum computation and drives many researchers into the recent proof-of-principle experiments ~\cite{BSex1,BSex2,BSex3,BSex4,BSex7,BSex8,BSex5,BSex6}.